-Unless the context otherwise requires, references to (1) "Energy Transfer," "ETP," "we," "us," "our" and similar terms, as well as references to the "Partnership," are to Energy Transfer Partners, L.P. and all of its subsidiaries, including Sunoco Logistics Partners L.P., or Sunoco Logistics, and Sunoco LP, and (2) "ETE" are to Energy Transfer Equity, L.P., the owner of our general partner.
+Unless the context requires otherwise, all references in this prospectus to "we," "us," "Energy Transfer," "ETP," the "Partnership" and "our" refer to Energy Transfer Partners, L.P., and its operating partnerships and their subsidiaries, including Sunoco Logistics Partners L.P., or Sunoco Logistics.
+References to "ETP GP," "our general partner" or "the general partner" refer to Energy Transfer Partners GP, L.P.
+References to "ETP LLC" refer to Energy Transfer Partners, L.L.C., the general partner of our general partner.
+References to "ETE" refer to Energy Transfer Equity, L.P., the owner of ETP LLC.
 With respect to the cover page and in the sections entitled "Prospectus Supplement Summary-The Offering," "Description of Notes" and "Underwriting," "we," "our" and "us" refer only to Energy Transfer Partners, L.P. and not to any of its subsidiaries.